 The town of Haneyville is created as the Calgary-Edmonton railway stopped short of Fort Macleod and Jeff Davis created a stage line to transport passengers to Fort Macleod.
-The CPR tried to get the business men to move from Fort Macleod but they refused.
+The Canadian Pacific Railway tried to get the business men to move from Fort Macleod but they refused.
 Neither a cafe, store nor hotel was ever built in Haneyville.
 The inhabitants were mostly railway families.
-The railway finally backed down in 1906 and constructed a bridge to connect to Fort Macleod..
+The railway finally backed down in 1906 and constructed a bridge to connect to Fort Macleod.

 Section 43 of the Criminal Code of Canada is passed into law to protect teachers and parents from child abuse.
 They are given immunity for spanking or thrashing as it was called.
 Women and children were considered non-person and therefore property.
 It is noteworthy that the natives of American considered this European practice as barbaric.

 Mrs John Leod McDonald thought that Atim Ozwe Sipi or Dog Rump Creek was not an appropriate name for their growing community and proposed it be called Stony Plain.
 The only problem was that Spruce Grove was called Stony Plain and the entire region west of Fort Edmonton was also called Stony Plain since the early 1700's.
 The won the battle by establishing a post office called Stony Plain.